 The history of all times, and of today especially, teaches that…women will be forgotten if they forget to think about themselves.Louise Otto-Peters (1819–1895)

 I don’t know about you, but this really pisses me off.
 I want to know more about the lives of these amazing women.
 I want their names to be as well-known as their male contemporaries.
 I don’t want them to be forgotten anymore.

-On this site, I try to write about women you’ve never heard of before.
-I adore Susan B. Anthony, Marie Curie, and Mary Wollstonecraft Shelley, but you won’t read about them on this blog.
+On this site, I write about women most people have never heard of before.
+I adore Susan B. Anthony, Marie Curie, and Mary Wollstonecraft, but you won’t read about them on this blog.
 I have a huge long list of amazing women from all over the world and from all different eras that I want to tell you about.
 I hope you’ll stick around and learn about them with me, and tell others about how amazing they are :)

 Thanks for visiting Amazing Women In History!
 My name is KeriLynn Engel (call me Keri :) and I started this blog in October 2011 to bring attention to the lives of amazing women we’ve forgotten about.